Smart Publications

 DHEA is vital to health

 Dehydroepiandrosterone (pronounced dee-hi-dro-ep-i-an-dro-stair-own), or more commonly called DHEA, is the most abundant steroid found in the human blood stream.
-It is also one of the most reliable bio-markers of aging.
+The benefits of DHEA are many and it one of the most reliable bio-markers of aging.

 DHEA is secreted by the adrenal glands, and also produced in the gonads (testes and ovaries), and brain.
 It is sometimes called the "mother of all hormones" because it is the building block from which estrogen and testosterone are produced, and is vital to health.